NamDinhRobotics/proSLAM/README.md

 Contributors: Dominik Schlegel, Mirco Colosi, Giorgio Grisetti <br/>

-As this is a working repository, none of the code is assumed to be static. <br/>
+As this is a working repository, none of the code is assumed to be static <br/>
 For related publications please refer to revision [f9d6d06c][publication_revision] <br/>

 [publication_revision]: https://gitlab.com/srrg-software/srrg_proslam/tree/f9d6d06cfa25cbe95221093159f60073cd26c974